Fence Help: PetSafe® Collars & Transmitters

 - Set the receiver in a sunny place (away from where the dog can get it and chew it).
 Make sure it gets warm so any moisture that is in the receiver can evaporate.
 (DO NOT PUT YOUR RECEIVER IN A MICROWAVE or USE A HAIRDRYER to attempt to dry out the receiver.)
 Some folks say putting your receiver in a bag of dry rice for a day will work too.)

-- After about 1/2 a day or longer, put the batteries back in.
+- After a day or longer put the batteries back in.
 Watch for the flashing light on the collar.
 Does it flash?
 How many times?

 - If drying the receiver does not work, try it again and again.
 Two days of drying without positive results indicate your receiver is dead.